michaelcpuckett/express-worker-router/README.md

 Use `npm run build` to generate a production build.

-The built-in strategy for invalidating the old cache and serving the updated content is through incrementing the version in `public/cache.json`.
+The built-in strategy for invalidating the old cache and serving the updated content is through incrementing the version in `router.config.json`.

+Publish the `public` directory to a static file hosting service.
+A 404.html file should be served as a catch-all route.

 ## Benefits